 Key Man Insurance Costs

-The cost of key man insurance is generally an affordable business investment, with premiums ranging from approximately $100 per year to a few thousand dollars per year, depending on the health and number of key people insured, the amount of coverage, and the term of the policy.
-If the business buys permanent/whole life insurance, premiums are generally higher than a term policy.
+Key man insurance costs vary depending on the types of policies chosen and underwriting risk, with premiums ranging from approximately $100 to a few thousand dollars per month.
+Premiums are based on the health history of each key person insured, the amount of coverage, and the type and term of the policy.

 The cost of key man coverage varies based on the following: